World's Largest Dinosaur: History

 The World's Largest Dinosaur took approximately three years to complete, which including a design stage, groundbreaking on October 2, 1999, and a grand opening on October 13, 2000.
 The dinosaur was built during the term of former Drumheller Mayor Phil Bryant.
 Each month 15 percent of the revenue generated by visitors to the World's Largest Dinosaur and the attached gift shop is directed to the World's Largest Dinosaur Legacy Fund, which reinvests funds into community economic development initiatives.
 The sculpture weights 145000 lb, 65000 lb of which is steel.
 Visitors climb 106 stairs from the gift shop to the viewing area in the dinosaur's mouth, which is approximately 60 sqft and can hold between 8 and 12 people at a time.

 On August 27, 2018, the World's Largest Dinosaur welcomed its two-millionth visitor 18 years after the structure was opened in 2000.
 In 2020 the World's Largest Dinosaur underwent a CA$300,000 restoration which was partially funded by the Government of Canada through the Canadian Experiences Fund.
 The restoration will include a new coat of paint on the dinosaur.

-On March 26, 2025, the Drumheller Chamber of Commerce announced that the attraction would close in 2029.
+On March 26, 2025, the Drumheller Chamber of Commerce announced that the attraction would close and be dismantled in 2029.